pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 ``__init__()`` method of an aggregate class with the ``@event`` decorator.
 When the aggregate class was called, a "created" event object was constructed and used to construct an aggregate instance.
-The "created" event object was used to reconstruct the state of the aggregate.
+The "created" event object was used to reconstruct the initial state of the aggregate.

-We can take this further by defining aggregate methods that will change the state of aggregate instances by triggering subsequent events.
+We can take this further by defining aggregate command methods that change the state of an aggregate, and subsequent event classes so the command methods can operate in an event-sourced style.

 Subsequent events
 =================

-We can define aggregate methods that change the state of an aggregate instance after it has been created.
+Aggregate command methods change the state of an aggregate after it has been created.
+When the command method of an event-sourced aggregate is called, rather than the method body being executed directly, instead an aggregate event object can be constructed and used to execute the method body.
+The event object can then be used in future to reconstruct the state of an aggregate that has been changed after it was created.

 Let's continue to develop the ``Dog`` class, by defining an ``add_trick()`` method.
 This method appends a given ``trick`` to a list of tricks that a dog has been trained to perform.
-This method is decorated with ``@event`` decorator, so that an event object will be constructed when the method is called.
+This method is decorated with ``@event`` decorator, so that an event class will be defined, and so that an event object will be constructed when the method is called.
 The event object will use the method body to change the state of the aggregate.
 The name of the event class is specified to be ``'TrickAdded'``.
 We also need to adjust the ``__init__()`` method, to initialise a ``tricks`` attribute with an empty list.
 The changes are highlighted below.

 .. code-block:: python
     :emphasize-lines: 5,7-9